CessatL/ng-wordpress-theme/README.md

 # ng2-wordpress-theme
-angular2 + wordpress starter theme
+Angular2 + Wordpress starter theme

-No Live Demo, the theme is still in the early development stages.
+Currently there is no live demo, the theme is still in the early stages.

 #### Requirement: